-But the good news is that with the right preparation it can actually become relatively straightforward to succeed at an Accenture interview.
-We have put together the ultimate list of facts and tips you need to know to maximize your chances of success.
+But the good news is, that with the right preparation it can actually become relatively straightforward to succeed at an Accenture interview.
+We have put together this ultimate list of facts and tips to help you maximise your chances of success.

 1. Accenture can be confusing!

 Accenture is a consulting giant.
 In fact, it’s so big that it's easy to get confused by the different groups that exist inside the firm.
 So here is a high-level summary of what the firm actually does: